smagulkassym/senior_project/README.md

 ## Description

-As acute labor shortages and brain drain are being monitored in Europe, the demand for experienced specialists and labor in various fields is increasing.
-One such field is agriculture, specifically the olive industry.
-As the olive industry is one of the significant aspects of agriculture in the Mediterranean part of Europe, the solution would be vital.
-To address this issue, we are introducing - the “Olive Ripeness Detection System.”, an automated image-processing tool designed to estimate the ripeness of olives accurately.
-Our system is a prerequisite system for automated means of harvesting high-quality olive fruits in organic farms, which provides data-driven decisions for the farmers.
+The "Olive Ripeness Detection System" is a comprehensive project that integrates both hardware and software components to automate the process of determining the ripeness of olives.
+This system is designed to address the challenges of labor shortages and the need for specialized expertise in the olive industry, particularly in the Mediterranean region.

+The hardware components of the system include an Adafruit Sharp Memory display with a resolution of 400x240 for visual output, an A9G GPS/GPRS module for location tracking and data transmission, and a Nodemcu 1.0 or ESP32 Dev Module for controlling the system.
+The system also includes a custom-built "Olivometer" sensor, which uses a 74hc595 shift register, an Adafruit ADS1115 ADC, and various diodes, photosensors, resistors, and transistors to measure the ripeness of the olives.

+On the software side, the system uses Python as the primary programming language.
+Image processing is handled by OpenCV, a powerful open-source library for computer vision tasks.
+The machine learning component, which classifies the olives based on their ripeness, is built using TensorFlow, a popular library for developing and training ML models.

+The project is managed and version-controlled using Git and GitHub, which allows for efficient collaboration among team members and ensures that changes to the codebase are tracked and managed effectively.

 ## Stack of Technologies